posit-dev/shinylive/README.md

-watch                  Build JS resources and watch for changes serve                  Build JS resources, watch for changes, and serve site serve-prod             Build JS resources for production, watch for changes, and serve site packages               Build htmltools, shiny, and shinywidgets wheels update_packages_lock   Update the shinylive_lock.json file, based on shinylive_requirements.json update_packages_lock_local Update the shinylive_lock.json file, but with local packages only
+watch                  Build JS resources and watch for changes serve                  Build JS resources, watch for changes, and serve site serve-prod             Build JS resources for production, watch for changes, and serve site buildjs-prod-r         Build JS resources for production with webR as the default engine serve-prod-r           Build JS resources for production and serve site with webR as the default engine serve-r                Build JS resources and serve site with webR as the default engine packages               Build htmltools, shiny, and shinywidgets wheels update_packages_lock   Update the shinylive_lock.json file, based on shinylive_requirements.json update_packages_lock_local Update the shinylive_lock.json file, but with local packages only